-- 1. Spencer acknowledges that he violated the Seattle Ethics Code when he accessed and worked on his personal utility account. - Spencer agrees to pay the City of Seattle \$700 for these violations. - 3.
+- 1. Coffin acknowledges that she violated the Seattle Ethics Code when she participated in City matters in which she had a financial interest. - 2.
+Coffin agrees to pay the City of Seattle \$400 for the violations described above. - 3.
 The Parties agree that this settlement agreement, upon the Commission's approval, will constitute, insofar as is legally possible, a full and final settlement between the Parties, as to any violation of the Seattle Code of Ethics related to the findings of facts cited above.
-The Parties, release, acquit and discharge each party, its present or former officials, employees, agents, representatives, heirs and assigns from all present claims, demands, damages, costs (specifically including attorney's fees and costs), actions or causes of action which arise out of the specific facts outlined in this violation of the Ethics Code, and the acts or omissions of the Commission, its members, agents or employees in handling the matter filed under Ethics and Elections Commission Case No. 11-1-1012-1.
+The Parties, release, acquit and discharge each party, its present or former officials, employees, agents, representatives, heirs and assigns from all present claims, demands, damages, costs (specifically including attorney's fees and costs), actions or causes of action which arise out of the specific facts outlined in this violation of the Ethics Code, and the acts or omissions of the Commission, its members, agents or employees in handling the matter filed under Ethics and Elections Commission Case No. 11-1-0822-1..
 This release by the Director and the Commission does not preclude actions by other parts of the City of Seattle, including the employee's employing department or any other law enforcement agency. - 4.
-The Parties agree that the Commission's review of this settlement agreement does not preclude the Commission from hearing this case in the event that the Commission rejects this agreement and calls for a hearing, or in the event that Spencer rejects any Commission modification of this agreement and requests a hearing. - 5.
-The Parties agree that if Spencer breaches this agreement, in any respect, the Commission will be entitled to hold a special meeting or a regular meeting to issue a determination that Spencer has violated the Seattle Ethics Code.
-Under the municipal code, the Commission may impose a fine of up to \$5,000 per violation, and may require costs that do not exceed the amount of any monetary fine.
+The Parties agree that the Commission's review of this settlement agreement does not preclude the Commission from hearing this case in the event that the Commission rejects this agreement and calls for a hearing, or in the event that Coffin rejects any Commission modification of this agreement and requests a hearing.

-6. The Parties agree that this settlement incorporates and supersedes any and all other oral and written agreements and assurances of any and all kinds between the parties, and that there are no other written or oral agreements that alter or modify this agreement.
+- 5. The Parties agree that if Coffin breaches this agreement, in any respect, the Commission will be entitled to hold a special meeting or a regular meeting to issue a determination that Coffin has violated the Seattle Ethics Code.
+Under the municipal code, the Commission may impose a fine of up to \$5,000 per violation, and may require costs that do not exceed the amount of any monetary fine. - 6.
+The Parties agree that this settlement incorporates and supersedes any and all other oral and written agreements and assurances of any and all kinds between the parties, and that there are no other written or oral agreements that alter or modify this agreement.